SergiGuasch/sergiguasch/README.md

 X_train,X_test,y_train,y_test=train_test_split(X_full,y,test_size=0.45,random_state=40)

 X_full and y are the independent and dependent variables respectively, which are the variable obtained in the last steps.
 Also, in the equation it has been assigned a random_state of 40 and a test_size of =.45, which are the standard values used to do the logistic regression model.
+Also it is important to bear in mind that in a logistic regression the dependent variable y it is not necessary to encode it as a number to use it for train-test.

 ### 6. Evaluate the model
 To evaluate the model, first of all we are going to check the accuracy score of the result of the train test split.
 SO the mtodology to get this accuracy value is shown here: